sitegeist/Sitegeist.MoveAlong/README.md

 ### Fusion

 Since the fallback mechanism will cause Neos to think, that a node has been found, the system won't respond with a 404 status code anymore.
-Therefore, some TypoScript configuration is applied, to determine, whether we are on an error page and then send a 404 status code accordingly.
+Therefore, some Fusion configuration is applied, to determine, whether we are on an error page and then send a 404 status code accordingly.

-By default, that TypoScript will assume, that your error page will have a `uriPathSegment` property that is set to `404` or `410`.
+By default, that Fusion will assume, that your error page will have a `uriPathSegment` property that is set to `404` or `410`.

 If this is not the case for your configuration, you can simply apply a different rule for that by overriding the `Sitegeist.MoveAlong:Match404Page` or the `Sitegeist.MoveAlong:Match410Page` prototype :